VRConservation/geosp/chapters/05_python.md

 5. Below history in the upper right of your browser, click on the download raw file button, save it, then click to open it in VS Code.
 6. Alternatively, go straight to the workshop notebooks, such as the [FOSS4G Workshop](https://github.com/opengeos/leafmap/blob/master/examples/workshops/FOSS4G_2021.ipynb).

-Before running the code cells, ensure you have Leafmap installed in your environment.
+Before running the code cells, ensure Leafmap is installed in your environment.
 For a quick starter guide on how to do this, see the Miniconda/Anaconda section of the FOSS4G workshop.

 ## Resources